BohdanTkachuk/AzureWebService/readme.md

 2. Add app registration for Packer and Terraform
 3. Create a credential for Packer
 3. Export to environment your credential for Packer (ARM_CLIENT_ID, ARM_CLIENT_SECRET,) and subscription id (ARM_SUBSCRIPTION_ID)
-4. Run command [packer build server.json] to create Ubuntu image
+4. Run command `packer build server.json` to create Ubuntu image
 5. Export to environment tenant id (TF_VAR_tenant_id) and subscription id (TF_VAR_subscription_id)
-6. Run command [terraform plan] and enter necessary variables: prefix - the prefix for all resources names location - location, where your resources will be deployed user - user name for virtual machines password - password for virtual machines. instances - number of virtual machines that will be created
+6. Run command `terraform plan` and enter necessary variables: prefix - the prefix for all resources names location - location, where your resources will be deployed user - user name for virtual machines password - password for virtual machines. instances - number of virtual machines that will be created
+7. Run `terraform apply`

 ### Output